-The federal government faces a number of management challenges and policy issues in its efforts to support affordable housing.
+The federal government faces a number of challenges in its efforts to support affordable housing.

-However, federal agencies face a number of management challenges and policy issues in their efforts to support affordable housing.
-(A number of our priority recommendations for HUD also relate to these key issues and challenges.)
+However, federal agencies could improve their efforts to support affordable housing.
+(In fact, there are a number of priority recommendations for HUD regarding affordable housing.)

 - An experimental HUD program, the Moving to Work demonstration, gave 39 participating public housing agencies the flexibility to use HUD funding for purposes other than housing assistance—such as developing affordable housing and imposing work requirements and time limits on tenants.
 However, HUD’s oversight of this program has been limited, particularly in terms of collecting and analyzing information on what the program has accomplished and its effects on tenants.